MicrosoftDocs/bot-docs/articles/bot-design-pattern-integrate-browser.md

 ---
 title: Integrate your bot with a web browser | Microsoft Docs
-description: Learn how to expand bot functionality by integrating it with a web browser and how to design a smooth user transition from bot to web and back.
+description: Learn how to design a smooth user transition from bot to web browser and back again.
 author: matvelloso
 ms.author: mateusv
 manager: rstand
 ms.topic: article
 ms.prod: bot-framework
 ms.date:
-ms.reviewer: rstand
+ms.reviewer:
 ---

 # Integrate your bot with a web browser

 Some scenarios require more than just a bot to fulfill a requirement.